FeatureCloud/fc-cluster-visualization-app/README.md

 For a better understanding an example data set can be downloaded by clicking [here](./assets/data.zip).

 #### Tip for running
 When running the app in a workflow, one can upload a zip file containing the config file and data files.
 It will be automatically unzipped and copied to the input directory of the app.
-To test this, just upload test data zip file, mentioned above.
+To test this, just upload the example data set mentioned above.

 Notes:
 - localData.csv file is mandatory.
 The rest of files are optional.